 In order to mentally prepare yourself for a non-academic job search, you’ll need “pull back the curtain” on different career paths—that is, let yourself be open to a wider range of professions than the small sliver you’ve probably been focusing on for the past few years.
-In the 21st century, and particularly for careers outside of academia, the job search does not follow a predictable, linear path.
-A 21st century job search will take you to unexpected places and may seem chaotic while you’re in the process of looking for a new job.
+The alt-ac job search does not follow a predictable, linear path.
+Your job search will take you to unexpected places and may seem chaotic while you’re in the process of looking for a new job.
 But the flip-side of this chaos is that you have many options for where to take your career from this point.
 Being open to serendipity will serve you well when an opportunity presents itself.

 How to Use This Guide